Nik Abdul Aziz Nik Mat: Political career

 Nik Aziz joined PAS in 1967.
 He contested and won the Kelantan Hilir parliamentary seat by-election in that same year, and held the seat (later renamed Pengkalan Chepa) until 1986.
 In 1982, he was part of a movement by young members to bring change to the party leadership.
 PAS had lost the Kelantan state elections in 1978 and, as PAS state commissioner, Nik Aziz began to question president Asri Muda's leadership.
 Finally, in the PAS Muktamar (General Assembly) that year, Asri was forced to resign.

 After stepping aside from federal politics, Nik Aziz won a seat in the Kelantan State Assembly in the 1986 general elections.
 In 1990, PAS managed to wrest control of Kelantan back from Barisan Nasional.
 In his capacity as party leader in the state, Nik Aziz became Menteri Besar of Kelantan.
 He succeeded Yusof Rawa as spiritual leader of PAS in 1991.

 Nik Aziz's government was re-elected on four occasions (1995, 1999, 2004, 2008), until his retirement in 2013.
 During the 1990s, his administration in Kelantan frequently clashed on the role of Islam in Malaysia with the then Prime Minister Mahathir Mohamad.
 In contrast with the racially exclusive ruling party UMNO, he openly rejected communal politics.

 Nik Aziz commanded support from a large number of non-Muslims in Malaysia and played a leading role during PAS' increase in popularity among non-Muslims.

 In May 2013, Nik Aziz publicly stated that he did not consent on any co-operation between United Malays National Organisation (UMNO) and Malaysian Islamic Party (PAS) as long as he was alive.
-However, in September 2019, when PAS and UMNO signed the formal charter of alliance, PAS president Abdul Hadi Awang claimed that Nik Aziz had already consented to the cooperation while he was alive.
+However, in September 2019, when PAS and UMNO signed the formal charter of alliance, named Muafakat Nasional, PAS president Abdul Hadi Awang claimed that Nik Aziz had already consented to the cooperation while he was alive.